jbfaden/cache-tools/python/README.md

 * Add test to ensure empty file is written when a day of data or more is missing
 * Add support for binary
-* Add support for gzip stdin and file and ability to write gzip files
+* Add ability to write gzip files

 # Contact